The FSA is the national, democratic, representative body for football supporters in England and Wales.

-Read more about the scope of our work in our most recent annual review, which you can download for free from Publications.
+- Read more about the scope of our work in our most recent annual review, which you can download for free from Publications.

 We are an inclusive, independent, democratic organisation working with supporters, governing bodies, leagues and clubs to drive positive change in football through supporter engagement at every level of the game.

 We nurture and develop supporter networks at local, national and international levels, working with supporters’ trusts, clubs and individuals to initiate and support campaigns on issues of concern to football supporters, encouraging good governance, supporter representation on club boards, community-ownership and sustainable stewardship of football clubs.

 A commitment to diversity underpins all of our activity and we oppose all forms of discrimination or violence in relation to football.